bitextor/bitextor/README.md

 `sudo apt install httrack`

-This dependency is not mandatory as a second parallel data crawler is provided in Bitextor ([Creepy](https://github.com/Aitjcize/creepy)).
+This dependency is not mandatory as `wget` is supported and a Python parallel data crawler is provided in Bitextor ([Creepy](https://github.com/Aitjcize/creepy)).

 ## Submodules compilation